Best File Cabinet for Home Office: What You Should Look For

 Do you tend to scan and shred papers?
 Do you get most of your statements delivered electronically?

 If you have cut back on the amount of paper that crosses your desk then you might not need a tall four drawer file cabinet.
+On the other hand, are there things that “float” around your home office that don’t have an official spot?
+You might consider putting some of these items in your new cabinet – in which case a bigger unit might be better.

 Here are some unconventional things that I store in my file cabinets:

-What File Size Do You Need?
+What Size File Folders Do You Prefer To Use

 When I say file size, I am not talking about digital files – rather I am going old school.
+Do you want a letter size file cabinet or a legal size one?

 Letter size will hold 8.5″x11″ papers comfortably.
 Legal is for 8.5″x14″.